-These procedures are designed to ensure the Board receives complete, accurate, and consistent information in a timely manner.
-Except for situations that are predetermined and mutually agreed upon by the President and Board, the Board or any individual Trustee will direct information requests to the President.
+These operating standards are designed to ensure the Board receives complete, accurate, and consistent information in a timely manner.
+Except for situations that are pre-determined and mutually agreed upon by the President and Board, the Board or any individual Trustee will direct information requests to the President.
 The President may (in their discretion) direct College employees to respond directly to Board or Trustee requests.